What is HR reporting software?

 • Diversity and demographics – When employees join a business, they typically provide lots of personal information and many businesses don’t use that data at all.
 By tracking the diversity and demographic information of staff, a business can see if it is inclusive, if it has staff who may need additional support or adjustments and can look at succession planning needs if you have an aging workforce.

-• Annual leave usage – All employees will have annual leave entitlement to use throughout a year, but if your business doesn’t use HR software it is difficult to track and ensure accuracy of who has taken leave and what leave is still to be taken.
+• Annual leave usage – All employees will have annual leave entitlement to use throughout a year, but if your business doesn’t use HR Software it is difficult to track and ensure accuracy of who has taken leave and what leave is still to be taken.
 Many businesses end up in the situation of lots of staff requesting leave in November and December because they haven’t kept a track on using it throughout the year.
-By using HR software and regularly checking annual leave usage you can identify staff who haven’t used entitlement and ensure they take it regularly throughout the year to support their wellbeing and have time off.
+By using HR Software and regularly checking annual leave usage you can identify staff who haven’t used entitlement and ensure they take it regularly throughout the year to support their wellbeing and have time off.

-HR software reporting in HRX
+HR Software Reporting in HRX

 HRX has a dashboard screen which provides employees and managers with a number of built in reports and key pieces of HR information at their fingertips.
 Why not take HRX for a FREE 30 day trial and see how it can help to transform your business.